UW-Libraries/druw/README.md

 ## scp your bitbucket private key into .ssh dir
     scp [yourbitbucketprivatekey] ~/.ssh

+If the git clone below doesn't work, you might need to do either of the following:

+1. Rename your private key to `id_rsa`

+2. Change its permissions: `chmod 600 [yourprivatekey]`

 ## Clone this repo into wherever you specified druw_home to be in vars.yml
     cd ~
     git clone git@bitbucket.org:uwlib/druw.git